2018 Oncofertility Conference

 250 E. Superior Street, 3rd Floor Harris Atrium

-Registration is now open for the 12th Annual Oncofertility Conference which attracts over 250 members of the oncofertility community and is a place where new ideas for research projects develop, networks of clinical care converge, and the interdisciplinary community of oncologists, reproductive endocrinologists, research scientists and patients participate in this cutting edge field.
+Join us for the 12th Annual Oncofertility Conference which attracts over 250 members of the oncofertility community and is a place where new ideas for research projects develop, networks of clinical care converge, and the interdisciplinary community of oncologists, reproductive endocrinologists, research scientists and patients participate in this cutting edge field.
 Continuing Medical Education credits are available for interested attendees.

 The agenda for the 2018 Oncofertility Conference Bridging the Gaps in Oncofertility Research and Clinical Care: A Global Initiative will feature two full days of lectures, followed by a full day of didactic courses including our 3rd annual Fellow Education Day and three applied learning sessions (Legal, Ethical, and Cultural Considerations in Oncofertility, Fertility Preservation Case Studies, and Existing and Emerging Techniques in Reproductive Health).
 Dr. Woodruff will provide updates on the Oncofertility Professional Engagement Network (OPEN) and invites you all to join and participate in our exciting subcommittees!

 Note: Registration is now closed.
 On-site registration is not guaranteed and based on availability.
 All on-site registrations are $500.
 No exceptions will be made.

 This year the Oncofertility Consortium is able to provide AMA PRA Category 1 Credit™ for the conference.

 1. Describe the basic science advances in fertility preservation and restoration and global outcomes of pregnancy after cancer

 2. Identify ethical considerations for fertility preservation in expanded patient populations such as pediatric and gender and sex diverse patients